- What is an ultra-low emission vehicle?

 - How can I avoid the new car tax?

-You pay zero tax on vehicles that cost under £40,000.
-Fully electric cars and vans have no harmful emissions therefore they are fully exempt from the new car tax, as long as they cost under £40,000.
+You pay zero tax on fully electric vehicles.
+Fully electric cars and vans have no harmful emissions therefore they are fully exempt from the new car tax.
 Plug-in hybrids pay less than petrol and diesel cars too.
 The Government’s bands for car tax is now:

 - £140 a year for petrol or diesel vehicles